mishagrodno/BracketsAndWords/README.md

 1) Download and install [Apache Maven](http://www.apache-maven.ru/install.html)

-2) Download and install [Far Manager](http://www.farmanager.com/download.php?l=ru) or other console manager
+2) Open [Brackets and words](https://github.com/mishagrodno/BracketsAndWords) then click "Clone or download" and download zip

-3) Open \BracketsAndWords\TextAnalyzer in console manager
+3) Open \BracketsAndWords\TextAnalyzer

 4) On command line, type in the following commands: